jython/book/sandbox/functions.rst

   other objects support the function interface (``__call__``), and these potentially could be proxying, perhaps several layers deep, a given function.
 You can only assume it's a PyObject.

+XX JJ:  This works in a sidebar, but is too much info for a beginner.

 Builtin Functions